 Other than as set out in this Agreement, Producer shall not, and shall use its best endeavours to procure that none of its sub-contractors shall: (i) commercially exploit the Hull 2017 Brand; or (ii) do anything which creates an association of any kind between (a) Producer or any third party and (b) Hull 2017; or (iii) make any private commercial (or fundraising) use of its relationship to Hull 2017, and Producer acknowledges that it has no right to grant any rights to third parties to associate themselves, their goods or services with UK City of Culture.

-[Other than as set out in the Hull 2017 Brand Guidelines, Producer shall not, without the written consent of Hull 2017, permit any Marks denoting or identifying any third party or any third party’s event, products or service(s) to be affixed to or form part of any materials that display or include the Hull 2017 Brand, or to be displayed in near proximity to the Hull 2017 Brand or Mark or to be promoted in connection with the Production.]
+Other than as set out in the Hull 2017 Brand Guidelines, Producer shall not, without the written consent of Hull 2017, permit any Marks denoting or identifying any third party or any third party’s event, products or service(s) to be affixed to or form part of any materials that display or include the Hull 2017 Brand, or to be displayed in near proximity to the Hull 2017 Brand or Mark or to be promoted in connection with the Production.

 Producer shall take all reasonable steps to prevent any activity undertaken by a third party that creates an association with, or provides the third party, its products or services exposure in relation to, the Production (“Ambush Marketing”).